digitalbricklayer/techteapotcom/src/content/posts/the-evils-of-the-dashboard-merry-go-round.md

 ## Solutions

-The obvious solution is to just <strong>stop</strong>.
+The obvious solution is to just **stop**.
 But if it was as simple as that, you'd already have stopped and so would I.

 ### Notifications